G. Murray Snow

-Grant Murray Snow (born October 20, 1959) is an American lawyer and jurist who serves as Chief U.S. district judge of the United States District Court for the District of Arizona.
+Grant Murray Snow (born October 20, 1959) is an American lawyer and jurist who serves as a senior United States district judge of the United States District Court for the District of Arizona.
 Snow was previously a state court judge on the Arizona Court of Appeals from 2002 to 2008.

 Early life and education

 Snow was born in Boulder City, Nevada.
 He received a Bachelor of Arts degree from Brigham Young University in 1984.
 He received a Juris Doctor from the J. Reuben Clark Law School at Brigham Young University in 1987.

-Legal career
+Career

 Snow started his legal career as a law clerk for Judge Stephen H. Anderson of the United States Court of Appeals for the Tenth Circuit from 1987 to 1988.
 He was in private practice in Phoenix, Arizona, from 1988 to 2002.
 He was a judge on the Arizona Court of Appeals from 2002 to 2008.

-Federal judicial career
+Federal judicial service

 Snow was nominated by President George W. Bush on December 11, 2007, to a seat vacated by Stephen M. McNamee.
-He was confirmed by the United States Senate on June 26, 2008, and received his commission on July 23, 2008.
-He became Chief Judge on September 4, 2018.
+He was confirmed by the United States Senate on June 26, 2008.
+He received his commission on July 23, 2008.
+He served as chief judge from 2018 to 2024.
+He assumed senior status on October 21, 2024.